-An efficient way to do this is to use some crawling tool such as Ahrefs ($7 for 7 days trial), Ubersuggest, Screaming Frog (free for up to 500 URLs) or URL Profiler that identify all the URLs on your website and compile them in a CSV file, available for download.
+An efficient way to do this is to use some crawling tool such as Ahrefs ($7 for 7 days trial, free for website owners to analyze their own sites), Ubersuggest, Screaming Frog (free for up to 500 URLs) or URL Profiler that identify all the URLs on your website and compile them in a CSV file, available for download.

 If you have a sitemap, you can quickly audit your content based on sitemap data.
 And if you don’t have a sitemap, you can always use a sitemap generator tool to get one.